mastrogpt/olaris-a41/imp/gdocs/docopts.md

 <document> is GDocs document url
 <collection> is a collection name, in format `name[:size]` (size defaults to 4096)
 <substring> of the name to select
+<dir> is a local directory where to save data
 ```